Rosehip Period Cottage, Bingham, Nottinghamshire

-My little cottage is 200 years old and would have once been the gardeners cottage, although sadly no garden but there is a sunny south facing terrace in the front to sit out .
+My little cottage is 200 years old and would have once been the gardeners cottage, although sadly no garden.
+There is however , a sunny south facing terrace in the front to sit out .
 It is therefore full of character but quite SMALL with low doors and oak beamed ceilings.
 It is one of the original '2 up, 2 downs' from around 1800 and in recent years was modernised and a small toilet/shower room added.
-It has been decorated and furnished in keeping with the period complete with some antique furniture so is not be suitable for small children.
+It has been decorated and furnished in keeping with the period complete with antique furniture, so please do not expect big sumptious sofas and glass tables.
+We are restricted by space and aesthetics.
+There are no loungy sofas to cuddle up on! .
 You do actually sense the history in the ambiance.
-The newly refurbished kitchen is just big enough for 4 to eat round the table and the living room cosy, especially when the log fire is blazing away in the grate.
+The newly refurbished kitchen is in Victorian style complete with a butler sink.
+It is just big enough for 4 to eat round the table.
+The living room is cosy, especially when the log fire is blazing away in the grate.
+To bring us into the 21st century, we can however boast super fast broadband wifi.
 Situated in a little no-thru road literally just off the main centre and market square of Bingham, it is quiet but a great base for the local shops and easy access to Nottingham.
-Fine for 4 people (max )if not to tall!!
+Fine for up to 4 people (max )!

 |Size||Sleeps up to 4, 2 bedrooms|